Mathnerd314/stroscot/docs/Commentary/Objects.rst

 * Servant
 * Service locator
 * Sharding
-* Singleton - this is essentially a global variable, and is now considered an antipattern.
+* Singleton - this is essentially a global variable, and is now considered an antipattern per :cite:`obrienDesignPatterns15`.
 Stroscot instead has implicit variables, which are passed down from the program start to its site of usage.
 * SN
 * SOA
 * Specification